Women's U17 EURO round 2 groups | Women's Under-17

 League A will determine the seven teams joining hosts Sweden in the finals from 5 to 18 May, with promotion and relegation between the leagues also at stake.

 The final tournament draw will be at 11:00 CET on Tuesday 26 March at Lund City Hall.
-The tournament will also act as UEFA's qualifier for the 2024 FIFA U-17 Women's World Cup, with three European teams to earn places in the Dominican Republic for the tournament from 16 October to 3 Novembe.
+The finals will also act as UEFA's qualifier for the 2024 FIFA U-17 Women's World Cup, with three European teams to earn places in the Dominican Republic for the tournament from 16 October to 3 November.

 - The seven group winners qualify for the final tournament.